 Affection.
 A passion that sims at and rests in its object.
 The satisfaction of an affection often depends on a rational strategy in obtaining the object, and for the objects obtained to contribute to happiness always requires a good strategy or rule of life.
 If I desire a garden it is not enough to want the garden.
 Much careful planning and preparation is needed in order to obtain the object of desire.

-Agnostics deny any human ability to have an evidence based preference of among atheism, deism or theism.
+Agnostics deny any human ability to have an evidence-based preference of among atheism, deism, or theism.

 Analogy.
 Analogies are often dismissed as “proving nothing,” but when an analogy (similarity) is formulated as an argument, it may often have probative force.
-The argument that the sun will rise tomorrow is very strong and persuasive if not demonstrative, but it is nothing more than an appeal to analogy ((precedent).
+The argument that the sun will rise tomorrow is very strong and persuasive if not demonstrative, but it is nothing more than an appeal to analogy (precedent).

 Apathy.
 The ancient stoics considered all passions unworthy of rational beings and insisted they be extirpated, leaving us apathetic or without passion.
 Butler took the more common sense if less philosophical view that passions needed supervision, not eradication, and served positive purposes.